jonasw234/FLOSS-API-Triage/README.md

 Custom APIs or API combinations can be added to the file `floss-suspicious.txt`.

+Please note that the operator precendence might be different from what you’re used to: OR binds stronger than AND.
+This design decision makes writing rules a bit easier I think, but it could be confusing for new users.

 Of course you can also add other suspicious string combinations, this is not restricted to API calls, although that was my original intended purpose.